spring-projects/sts4/atom-extensions/atom-cf-manifest-yaml/README.md

 The CF manifest editor automatically activates when the name of the file you are editing is `manifest.yml` or editor grammar is set to `Manifest-YAML`

+If you find an issue please raise it here: https://github.com/spring-projects/sts4/issues

 ## Functionality

 ### Validation